daniestevez/gr-satellites/docs/source/command_line.rst

 which has the effect of multiplying the input signal by -1 before it is processed, thus restoring the correct polarity.

+Multiple transmitters
+"""""""""""""""""""""

+Some satellites have multiple transmitters (or different types of signals) declared in their :ref:`SatYAML files`.
+When run for these satellites, the ``gr_satellites`` command line tool will run decoders for all the transmitters or signal types in parallel.
+Therefore, it is not necessary or possible to specify the transmitter to use.

+In the case when it is necessary to run only the decoder for a single transmitter, the easiest solution is to make a copy of the SatYAML file for that satellite, edit the copy to leave out only the desired transmitter, and then running ``gr_satellites`` and indicating it to use the modified SatYAML file.

 .. _GQRX: https://gqrx.dk/
 .. _gr-frontends: https://github.com/daniestevez/gr-frontends
 .. _Message Debug: https://wiki.gnuradio.org/index.php/Message_Debug